What to Do Before You Conduct a Physical Count of Your Inventory

 Whether your manufacturing or warehouse facility has 10 SKU's to count or 10,000 SKU's to count, a cycle count program is a necessary part of any inventory control program.

-Before you conduct your physical inventory, make sure that your company is effectively cycle counting your parts.
+Before you conduct your physical inventory, make sure that your company is effectively cycling counting your parts.
 A robust cycle count program will reduce the number of surprises that pop up when you start reconciling your cycle counts.

 You can find the mechanics of cycle counting here but suffice it to say that if you have 10,000 SKU's to count, that about 2,000 of them (roughly 20 percent) represent 80 percent of the value of your total inventory.